Daniel-Son002/Parser/README.md

 # Simple_Elmo-Training

 For the purposes of this project, we use various version of AllenNLP.
-For the sentiment analysis task, we use version 2.10.1 and for the question-answer task, we use version 0.9.0
+For the sentiment analysis task, we use version 2.10.1 and for the question-answer task, we use version 0.9.0.
+Make sure to install all dependencies for the project in order to run completely.
+Most dependencies are within the `requirements.txt` file in the sentiment-analysis folder.
+Running `pip3 install -r requirements.txt` will install the dependencies in the file.

 ## Word-to-Vector Task (simple task):
 Given that the user has already trained a model, use the `dump_weight.py` program to convert the checkpoints to a HDF5 file with the following command: